Table of Contents

 Built-In OCR Tool

-The ocr_recognize built-in tool wraps Tesseract for use in agent workflows.
+The ocr_recognize built-in tool wraps LM-Kit OCR for use in agent workflows.
 Agents can invoke OCR on images and PDFs as part of their reasoning loop, making document understanding a first-class tool capability.

 Code Example